What is 1.67232 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 167232 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 167232 are: 1 2 3 4 6 8 12 13 16 24 26 32 39 48 52 64 67 78 96 104 134 156 192 201 208 268 312 402 416 536 624 804 832 871 1072 1248 1608 1742 2144 2496 2613 3216 3484 4288 5226 6432 6968 10452 12864 13936 20904 27872 41808 55744 83616 167232